Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

 Q: Why do you use a non-linear structure with Rain’s journal entries?

-Q: Is your connection to Cassidy’s Kansas town rooted in real life?
+Q: Is your connection to Rain’s Kansas town rooted in real life?

 Q: One of the reviews mentioned the “sharp wordplay” in RAIN, and you also have such humorous touches in INDIAN SHOES.
 Do you think of yourself as a funny person, or where does this side of your characters come from?